 When to seeMarch to May

-Bulbous buttercup is a native perennial herb, which gets its name from its distinctive perennating organ, a bulb-like swollen underground stem, which is situated just below the soil surface.
+AboutThe Bulbous Buttercup is a perennial herb that gets its name from its distinctive 'perennating organ': a bulb-like, swollen underground stem, which is situated just below the soil's surface.